• Courses

 #3.
 GTAG means working directly with the code.
 GTM – with user-friendly templates.

-If you take a look at the documentation of GTAG, you will notice that all examples/instructions show how to edit the code of the library.
+If you look at the documentation of GTAG, you will notice that all examples/instructions show how to edit the library’s code.
 This means that:

 • You need to have at least some basic knowledge of coding